 Do you or your child need a sports mouthguard?
 Sports mouthguards protect the teeth and gums from damage during contact sports.
 Contact sports are any sport that requires physical contact between players.
-Common contact sports can include football, basketball, soccer, hockey, lacrosse, and more.
+Common contact sports include football, basketball, soccer, hockey, lacrosse, and more.

 Benefits of Professional Sports Mouthguards